FluffyThePenguin/RSGBot_Archive/readMe.md

 r/Singapore's community building bot.

 This ReadMe is very rough, will be adding quite a bit to it.
 Important sections like testing need to be added.
 It's got enough for you to start tinkering though.
 I've renamed the first issue in the repo to "Getting Started".
-Please post technical questions there for future contributors reference.
+Post technical questions there for future contributors reference.

-Don't hesitate to be frank about issues.
+Don't hesitate to be provide frank feedback.
 Better we spot problems and resolve them now than down the line.

 ## Contributing
 ### Getting Started